 "A short and vernacular explanation of the parol evidence rule would be that a party to a written contract cannot be permitted to urge that a contract means something which its terms simply cannot mean."
 Ri-Joyce, Inc. v.
 New Motor Vehicle Bd.
 (1992) 2 Cal.App.4th 445, 452.
-Geraci's Oral Disavowment - that Petitioner orally agreed over the phone to forego the equity position Geraci had promised him in the JVA and confirmed in writing in the Confirmation Email - is barred by the PER.
+Geraci's Oral Disavowment - that Petitioner orally agreed to forgo the equity position promised to him by Geraci in the JVA and confirmed in writing in the Confirmation Email - is barred by the PER.
 Geraci "cannot be permitted to urge that a contract means something which its terms simply cannot mean."
 Id.